Drive sales on autopilot with ecommerce-focused featuresSee Features

 Once you have a first-time buyer as a customer, you should strive to upgrade them to a repeat customer.

 By reaching out to them with relevant promotions, important information about their purchases, and addressing them through a variety of different channels, you can garner brand loyalty and create a customer for life.

 It’s always worth considering how to use post-purchase emails in your email automation process.
-Our ecommerce statistics have shown how effective the post-purchase process can be, with a 18.21% conversion rate—putting it above birthday emails and even product & browse abandonment emails.
+Our ecommerce statistics have shown how effective one post-purchase email can be — the feedback request — with a 1.16% sent-to-conversion rate, which equals a 1,000%+ lift over regular email campaigns:

 3 examples of first-time post-purchase email messages

 There are several post-purchase emails you would be wise to remember.
 They are just as important as using effective welcome emails at the beginning of the purchase process.
 These post-purchase messages include essential messages that reaffirm customer trust and help transform those first-time buyers into repeat customers.

 The confirmation email is the essential message to send as soon as possible after a customer makes a purchase.
 This eases their mind and gives them something to refer to regarding their purchase.

 The confirmation email should contain essential information, such as their order number and a billing summary.
 The confirmation email also provides excellent examples to improve or enrich the post-purchase process, such as order tracking details and recommended products, based on personalized content.